 - Bring a hat as some places have no shade at all and extremely efficient repellent for extremely aggressive mosquitos

 - If you want to enjoy an air boat tour because like me you always dreamed of doing that, you have to know the place is not actually in the park but a bit before the entrance.
 Look for the signs for the Alligator Farm, once you passed the famous locally grown fruit store “Robert is here”!
 After a 20-minute air boat ride with high adrenaline sensation when they make the boat turn 360°, you can see many animals from Florida.
 Besides the snakes and the Florida panthers, it includes an impressive colony of alligators from their early days to an old age.
-The entrance to the Alligator Farm with the air boat tour is 23USD for adults, but you can easily find in hotels 2USD off coupons or you can print this one.

 If you enjoyed this post, like our Facebook page and join the community of the World Adventure Divers!